• Blog

 Thanks to Automatic Semantic Understanding, AI-powered virtual agents can now go beyond the confines of ordinary chatbots.

-Plenty of chatbot solutions on the market today claim to use deep neural networks with Long Short Term Memory (LSTM) to achieve results.
-Thanks to advancements in technology (and the lowering price of the cloud) this isn’t a surprising turn of events.
-What is surprising, however, is just how often these solutions seem to fall short of their bold promises.
+Many chatbot solutions on the market today boast the use of deep neural networks with Long Short-Term Memory (LSTM) to deliver impressive results.
+With advancements in technology and more affordable cloud solutions, this trend isn’t unexpected.
+What is surprising, however, is how often these solutions fail to live up to their ambitious claims.

 Any machine learning or deep learning algorithm attempts to find patterns in its training data that distinguishes particular classes (or targets) from one another.
 A recurrent neural network, like LSTM, takes into account not only the adjacent words in a sentence but also the context of each word - thus the sequence of the words is important.